Governor Mills Announces Approval of Federal Relief for Maine Businesses Impacted by Lewiston Tragedy

 In addition to requesting assistance from the SBA, in response to the Lewiston tragedy, the Mills Administration has:

-- Created a dedicated webpage of behavioral health resources for Maine people, including how to talk to children about gun violence, available online at maine.gov/dhhs.
+-Created a dedicated webpage of behavioral health resources for Maine people, including how to talk to children about gun violence, available online at https://www.maine.gov/dhhs.

 The Mills Administration also continues to work closely with Lewiston area schools to ensure students and staff returning to school have full access to services and support they may need.